I will be showing my work at this Ceramics Festival in Sheffield.

 In this work I am using ceramics and other media to create an installation commenting on the current climatic change we are experiencing here in the UK and elsewhere.
 I first made a piece of work called “Global Warming’ in the 1980s, informed by research based on Greenpeace documents.
 However the melting off the ice-caps is now alarmingly obvious and has resulted in colossal amounts of rain creating huge floods and devastation in parts of this country.
 These warnings are something which, like Noah’s story in the bible, we need to take seriously in order to preserve our infrastructure and sea defences.

 For more information visit https://www.derbyshireopenarts.co.uk

-I will be taking part in a Derbyshire Open Arts event along with Katie Stabana and Becky Webster at
+This was a Derbyshire Open Arts event along with Katie Stabana and Becky Webster to be held at

 The Green Man Gallery, Buxton

 Our exhibition of work will run from Saturday 23rd May until Thursday 18th June 2020.

 Three workshops with local groups in different locations: Longnor with a local group of artists/writers; Butterton with the W.I; Tean with the Youth Club.